iWinston/typeorm-plus/docs/multiple-connections.md

     WHERE "photo"."userId" = "user"."id"
 ```

-You can also specify a table path instead of entity:
+You can also specify a table path instead of the entity:

 ```typescript
 const users = await connection